 3) Search Visibility

-You don’t want all your SEO efforts to go to waste!
+You don’t want all your Pinterest SEO efforts to go to waste!
 While you are updating your username, take a second to double check that you have your privacy settings public so that Google and other search engines can find and highlight your pins.
 After all, that is the goal of your SEO efforts.

 Go to your account settings and scroll down until you see “Search Privacy” listed on the left-hand side.
 It will be in the Account Basics settings.
 Make sure the box is set to “No.”